wp-plugins/hacklog-remote-image-autosave/readme.txt

 == Changelog ==

+= 2.0.5 =
+* improved: the method to check whether a link resource is a picture
+* fixed: the compatibility with Hacklog Remote Attachment plugin (resolved the dumplicated filename bug)

 = 2.0.4 =
 * fixed: corrected the logic to check if a url is remote or not.